 As there are no waterways present within the LSP area, water quality criteria based upon waterway water quality targets are not applicable.
 An alternative approach is to develop catchment water quality related design objectives that adopt BMPs for Water Sensitive Urban Design (WSUD).
-According to the WSUD Engineering Procedures: Stormwater Design Process, a bioretention system, which represents 2% of the total impervious area, is likely to result in performance at the maximum possible reductions.
+According to the WSUD Engineering Procedures: Stormwater Design Process, a bioretention system, which represents 2% of the total impervious area, is likely to result in performanceatthemaximumpossiblereductions.
 The calculated swale areas for the development represent more than 2% of the impervious catchment.

 The quality of the stormwater infiltration and runoff will be maximised through:

-• Adopting a treatment train approach to runoff, through the use of water sensitive urban design best management practices such as permeable pavements, buffer strips, bioretention swales, rain post-development to ensure that the management measures for stormwater quality are meeting the design objectives.
+- Adopting a treatment train approach to runoff, through the use of water sensitive urban design best management practices such as permeable pavements, buffer strips, bioretention swales, rain gardens, biofiltration pockets, median swales, gross pollutant traps, and infiltration basins; - Amaintenanceplanfortheupkeepofthetreatmenttrain; and - A monitoring program implemented during construction and postdevelopment to ensure that the management measures for stormwater quality are meeting the design objectives.